Egypt during the Roman era

 Kom Ed Dekka Area - Egypt Fun Tours

-This region, which is located in the heart of Alexandria, reflects the characteristics of Roman culture.
-Antiquities discovered in this area revealed that it was known for its exquisite architectural elements.
-Large baths, theatres, lecture rooms, villas, and residences are examples.
-The Roman baths and amphitheater were the first landmarks to be discovered in this area, and the Arabic term for them is Kom al-Turab.
+This region, located in the heart of Alexandria, reflects the characteristics of Roman culture.
+Archaeologists discovered antiquities here, which revealed that the area was known for its exquisite architectural elements.
+Examples include large baths, theaters, lecture rooms, villas, and residences.
+The Roman baths and amphitheater were the first landmarks archaeologists discovered.
+The Arabic term for them is Kom al-Turab.

 8. Ras El Soda Temple